silkroadnomad/doichain.org.2024/README.md

 ## Name Registration and Availability Check
 - Users can input a name to check its availability on the Doichain network
-- If the name is available, users can register it
+- If the name is available, register it
-- If the name is already taken, users receive a notification
+- If the name is already taken, receive a notification and watch see the nameOp transaction / non fungible coing

 ## Non-Fungible Coin (NFC) Management
 - Mint and manage NFCs (similar to NFTs but on the Doichain network)
-- Upload images and metadata to IPFS (InterPlanetary File System)
+- Upload and PIN images and metadata to IPFS (InterPlanetary File System)
 - Associate uploaded content with NFCs

 ## Advanced PSBT Transaction Management